vanting/juicyslider/README.md

         <script type="text/javascript" src="js/juicyslider.js"></script>
     </head>

 Now, create a container with the class **juicyslider** to hold your pictures.
 You can assign any ID to the container as you like.
-The **nav** and **mask** DIVs are for creating navigation button and mask overlay but optional.
+The **nav** and **mask** DIVs are for creating navigation buttons and mask overlay but optional.

 	<div id="myslider" class="juicyslider">
         <ul>